After washing your car, you may touch it and notice it still feels dirty.

 - Spray instant detailer (or soapy water) onto the section

 - Glide the clay bar back-and-forth across the lubricated surface.
 You will feel the clay bar grabbing the embedded dirt.
 Continue until the surface is smooth.

 - Use straight motions

 - Check for and remove large particles in the clay

 - Knead the clay bar to reveal a fresh surface

-- Spray instant detailer onto section and wipe with microfiber towel to clean residue after working a section.
+- Spray instant detailer onto the section and wipe with a microfiber towel to clean residue after working a section.
 If using soapy water, wash the vehicle again after claying the entire car to remove residue.